 Unlike most insurance policies that you pay every year, title insurance is paid once, upon closing, and valid for the entire time you own that home.
-It costs around $250 and is purchased through your lawyer.
+The average cost of title insurance in Ontario is around $250 and is purchased through your lawyer.
 Title insurance does eliminate the need for your lawyer to do many expensive searches, so you might actually end up saving money by buying title insurance.
 And with title insurance, your bank won’t likely require a survey (outlining the physical boundaries of your property), which is a good thing in Toronto, since most homes here don’t have up-to-date surveys.
 The peace of mind that knowing your greatest asset is protected is probably worth $250!

 While there are a handful of insurance providers in Ontario, the two companies our clients most commonly use are: